jiqimaoke/jiqimaoke.github.io/_pages/about.md

 Before this, I received my Bachelor’s degree (2019-2023, computer science) from Soochow University.

-At present, I am working as a Multi-modal LLM R&D Intern at ByteDance, focusing on enhancing domain-specific reasoning capabilities of multi-modal large language models.
+At present, I am working as a Multi-modal LLM R&D Intern at ByteDance, focusing on enhancing domain-specific reasoning capabilities of LVLMs.

-🤔 My research interest includes knowledge and reasoning mechanism in LLM/LVLM, especially in scenarios of **Long Context Modeling and Generation**.
+🤔 My research interests center on the concept of knowledge in LLMs/LVLMs, particularly within **Long Contexts and Long Generation**.
 Specifically, I focus on the following aspects:
-- **Knowledge**: Investigating how LLMs/LVLMs internalize, update, and contextualize knowledge across extended inputs—where harmful, conflicting, or outdated information may arise.
+- **Knowledge Dynamics**: Exploring mechanisms for LLMs/LVLMs to dynamically integrate **internal knowledge with external information**.
+Resolving knowledge conflicts, mitigating outdated information, and addressing safety risks to improve model trustworthiness.
-- **Reasoning**: Exploring how LLMs/LVLMs can iteratively refine their reasoning by cross-verifying internal knowledge with external information, reducing hallucinations and improving reliability.
+- **Reliable Reasoning**: Focusing on how LLMs/LVLMs can iteratively refine their reasoning by **cross-verifying and self-correct knowledge from multi-sources** to reduce hallucinations and improve reliability.

 🤝 **I'm looking for a PhD position in 2026 Fall.
 Please email me at *jonaszhou01@gmail.com* if there is a potential opportunity!**